Showing posts with label Mound. Show all posts

 4. 20-year-old expired Fuji NPS160 C41 film in 120 size (color print): no issue at all.

-6. Kodak BW400CN black and white C41film looks fine, but it is a bit grainy.
+6. Kodak BW400CN black and white C41film looks gritty and grainy, but usable.
+Maybe it does not age well.

 7. Kodak Verichrome Pan black and white film appears to be amazingly durable.